 1. Enrolment in at least 30 ECTS of ELAN modules, from a list designated by the network.

 2. Study abroad.
 Minimum of 15 ECTS to be completed at an ELAN partner institution or an alternative accepted by the ELAN board.
-NB requirements 1 and 2 may be combined i.e. the 15 ECTS done during study abroad, if ELAN modules, may count towards the 30 in no. 1.
+Please note that requirements 1 and 2 may be combined i.e. the 15 ECTS done during study abroad, if ELAN modules, may count towards the 30 in no. 1.

 3. Study of or in a foreign language.
+The study of a foreign language can be combined with the study of the culture related to the language.
 Minimum of 10 ECTS.

 4. Liberal arts individual project on a topic that is interdisciplinary and/or considers the relevance of the arts and humanities in the contemporary world.
 Minimum of 5 ECTS.
 Must achieve a mark of at least II 1 or equivalent.
 Students are encouraged to do some or all of this project while abroad.

 5. Short final reflection paper (1000-2000 words) in which the student reflect on the contribution of ELAN to their academic training.